Stephen Sondheim: Company

-After Do I Hear a Waltz?, Sondheim devoted himself solely to writing both music and lyrics for the theater—and in 1970, he began a collaboration with director Harold Prince resulting in a body of work that is considered one of the high water marks of musical theater history, with critic Howard Kissel writing that the duo had set "Broadway's highest standards".
+After Do I Hear a Waltz?, Sondheim devoted himself to writing both music and lyrics for the theater—and in 1970, he began a collaboration with director Harold Prince resulting in a body of work that is considered one of the high water marks of musical theater history, with critic Howard Kissel writing that the duo had set "Broadway's highest standards".

-The first Sondheim show with Prince as director was 1970's Company.
-A show about a single man and his married friends, Company (with a book by George Furth) lacked a straightforward plot, instead centering on themes such as marriage and the difficulty of making an emotional connection with another person.
-It opened on April 26, 1970, at the Alvin Theatre, running for 705 performances after seven previews, and won Tony Awards for Best Musical, Best Music, and Best Lyrics.
+Sondheim's first show directed by Prince was Company (1970).
+A show about a single man and his married friends, Company (with a book by George Furth) lacks a straightforward plot, instead centering on themes such as marriage and the difficulty of making an emotional connection with another person.
+It opened on April 26, 1970, at the Alvin Theatre, running for 705 performances after seven previews, and won Tony Awards for Best Music, Best Lyrics, and Best Musical.
 The original cast included Dean Jones, Elaine Stritch, and Charles Kimbrough.
 Popular songs include "Company", "The Little Things You Do Together", "Sorry-Grateful", "You Could Drive a Person Crazy", "Another Hundred People", "Getting Married Today", "Side by Side", "The Ladies Who Lunch", and "Being Alive".
-Walter Kerr of The New York Times praised the production, the performances, and the score, writing, "Sondheim has never written a more sophisticated, more pertinent, or—this is the surprising thing in the circumstances—more melodious score".
+Walter Kerr praised the production, performances, and score, writing, "Sondheim has never written a more sophisticated, more pertinent, or—this is the surprising thing in the circumstances—more melodious score".

-Documentary filmmaker D. A. Pennebaker captured the making of the original cast recording shortly after the show opened on Broadway in his 1970 film Original Cast Album: Company.
+Documentarian D. A. Pennebaker captured the making of the original cast recording in Original Cast Album: Company (1970).
 Stritch, Sondheim, and producer Thomas Z. Shepard are featured prominently.
-Company was revived on Broadway in 1995, 2006, and 2020/2021 (the last revival began previews in March 2020, but shut down before resuming in November 2021 due to the ongoing COVID-19 pandemic; in this revival, the main character was a woman, Bobbie, portrayed by Katrina Lenk).
+Company was revived on Broadway in 1995, 2006 and 2020/2021 (the last revival began previews in March 2020, but shut down before resuming in November 2021 due to the ongoing COVID-19 pandemic; in this revival, the main character was a woman, Bobbie, portrayed by Katrina Lenk).
 The 2006 and 2021 productions won the Tony Award for Best Revival of a Musical.